romeorizzi/TALight/README.md

 ```

 Connecting to the services in this direct way you will enjoy a direct interaction with the server through the terminal.
 This can help you to find out about the service and the protocol of the interaction.
-Actively experiment also with the arguments of the service, they are thought to help you and sometimes they are also meant to offer an excalation on a problem that starts simple to better approach your curiosity and open mindness.
+Actively experiment also with the arguments of the service, they are thought to help you and sometimes they are also meant to offer an escalation on a problem that starts simple to better approach your curiosity and open mindness.
 For example:

 ```bash
 rtal connect -a numbers=big sum free_sum